uptSmart/ethermint-faucet-backend/readme.md

 ## Endpoints

-All endpoints will return the relevent success status if successful.
+All endpoints will return the relevant success status if successful.
 Errors will return an appropriate error code and a message under the `error` key.

 ### `GET /`